Immigration Protest

 Credit: Associated Press, World Wide Photos.
 All rights reserved.

-In 2006, millions rallied in cities across the country to protest anti-immigrant legislation (shown left), but there a has been a backlash against what some see as an economic issue largely focused on Central American immigrants.
+In 2006, millions rallied in cities across the country to protest anti-immigrant legislation (shown right), but there a has been a backlash against what some see as an economic issue largely focused on Central American immigrants.
 Recently, Congress has considered several immigration reform proposals, including temporary work permits for foreigners outside the U.S., and a bill that would allow illegal residents already here to pay a fine and work, with the possibility of legal residency.
 In September 2006, the Senate passed a measure that would build a 700-mile wall along the 2,000-mile U.S.

 Mexico border.